SinusBot/docs/docs/installation/windows.md

 ## Troubleshooting

-Look for any errors in the sinusbot/instance log and try to look-up solutions on our [forum](https://forum.sinusbot.com/) or your favourite search engine.
+Look for any errors in the SinusBot/instance log and try to look-up solutions on our [forum](https://forum.sinusbot.com/) or your favorite search engine.

 If you ask us or our community for help then please provide all of the information mentioned in [READ ME BEFORE YOU POST](https://forum.sinusbot.com/threads/read-me-before-you-post.115/).